Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 Jasper Gates and grandson.
 Click photo for story.

-We have transferred more than 300 story links over from two old directories to this new Portal Section where we combine both the stories of the pioneers and the capsule history of Skagit Valley towns.
+We have transferred more than 400 story links over from two old directories to this new Portal Section where we combine both the stories of the pioneers and the capsule history of Skagit Valley towns.
+We are moving the last couple hundred of our pages over from stumpranchonline, so some links may not connect.
+Please email us and we will correct them and send you the proper link.
 These features are about pioneers who made their mark in the part of the county west from a north-south line through Mount Vernon and Burlington, clear out to the islands in Puget sound and Skagit bay.
-Most of these features are from the archives of our separate Subscribers-Paid online Journal magazine.

-The photo to the left is the inspiration for the statue of the Gateses that stands on First Street at the corner where Gates's cabin once stood in the early 1870s before he moved the family to town from the farm.
+The photo to the left is the inspiration for the statue of the Gates' that stands on First Street at the corner where Gates' cabin once stood in the early 1870s before he moved the family to town from the farm.
 We again thank historian Dick Fallis for following through, knocking on doors and rattling the tin cup.
-Jasper was just that kind of guy too..
+Jasper was just that kind of guy too.

 Portals to cities in western Skagit County